Rusydy/diagram_as_code_example/example.md

 # Example of diagrams in mermaid.js using WMS (Warehouse Management System) as case study

-## Prerequisites

-- VS Code with Mermaid.js extension installed
-- Clone this repository to your local machine

 ## Sequence Diagram

 - Diagram for creating a new order in a Warehouse Management System (WMS):